 Instead, the ingredient in this fragrance-free formula that is most likely responsible for the results is known as dechloro dihydroxy difluoro ethylcloprostenolamide.
 This long ingredient is a synthetic prostaglandin analogue that seems to be unique to Athena Cosmetics, the company behind Revitalash.

 Is Revitalash better than Latisse?
 Not necessarily.
-For certain, the active ingredient in Latisse has more research (including about its safety) than Revitalash, but the ingredients in Revitalash seem to be well tolerated and none of the plant extracts are known to be problematic.
+For certain, the active ingredient in Latisse has more research (including about its safety) than Revitalash Advanced, but the ingredients in Revitalash seem to be well tolerated and none of the plant extracts are known to be problematic.
 Price-wise, Latisse costs a bit more but results may be more impressive.
 Our advice: Experiment with both and see which one works best for you.
-If you find they work equally well, decide with your pocketbook, though keep in mind the original version of RapidLash Eyelash Renewal Serum costs significantly less than either Revitalash or Lastisse.
+If you find they work equally well, decide with your pocketbook, though keep in mind many doctor's offices selling prescription Latisse offer deals that can make it less expensive than Revitalash Advanced.

 - Contains an ingredient very likely to stimulate lash growth, leading to fuller, longer, healthier-looking lashes.